 - Japan: Japan FSA (Financial Services Agency) is in charge of Japan’s Forex regulation.
 Majorly due to the leverage limitations, recently, many Japanese traders prefer to trade with non-Japanese FSA authorized brokers.

 - UK: FCA UK (Financial Conduct Authority) is the top financial regulator in Europe, despite Brexit fears.

-- Australia: ASIC is the main financial regulator in down under, however, due to their ever-rising demands AUSIE Forex broker applications are going down recently.
+- Australia: ASIC is the primary financial regulator in down under; however, due to their ever-rising demands, AUSIE Forex broker applications are going down recently.

 - Switzerland: FINMA is also leading the way with its regulation as SWISS trust has always been preached after ever since the WW2.